influxdata/docs-v2/content/influxdb/v2.0/security/tokens/_index.md

 weight: 103
 ---

-InfluxDB ensures secure interaction between users and data through the use of **authentication tokens**.
+InfluxDB **authentication tokens** ensure secure interaction between users and data.
 A token belongs to an organization and identifies InfluxDB permissions within the organization.

 Learn how to create, view, update, or delete an authentication token.